djjonno/ark-lang/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/672b07fb2b7a95a3474e/test_coverage)](https://codeclimate.com/github/andjonno/ark-lang/test_coverage)

 #### Ark
-The idea of creating a whole unified platform to build software is something I find to be super exciting.
-I am to create a fully-fledged platform, end-to-end, including a comprehensive standard library.

-I want to emphasize performance of the programmer and the interpreter by adopting a simple Lisp like, context-free grammar with a simple learning curve; We are aiming to keep the syntax light.
+Ark is a hobbyist language not to be taken seriously or used in production!

-Ark will eventually be strongly typed and will be a good hybrid between classical imperative OOP and Functional language styles - leaning more towards the functional paradigm - aim to get the best of both worlds.
+Ark will eventually be strongly typed and will be a good hybrid between classical imperative OOP and Functional language styles - leaning more towards the functional paradigm - aiming to get the best of both worlds.

 #### My Motivations
 ###### Yet another hobbyist lang.

 Why am I creating this language?
 Mostly to learn.
-I love de-mistifying things we programmers take for granted.
+I love de-mistifying things that we commonly take for granted.
 Language implementation is no exception and there is so much to gain by having a better understanding of what goes into building a programming language and how they work.

-Will this be production ready?
-Technically yes.
-The interpreter will eventually be written in C++ and should offer performance on par with something like Python.
-Even though I am building this language for learning purposes, I will not be cutting corners just for the sake of getting something to work - it will be built correctly, for sure.

 ### Language Spec